BCG Supplier Information Guide

 I have provided onboarding information by email to my BCG point of contact, why am I getting reminders to complete the Coupa form?

 It is likely that your BCG contact provided your details to us at our support email address to onboard you in BCG System.
-BCG is not authorized to create your account in the Coupa Supplier Portal (CSP) so it is mandatory for you to fill the Coupa form and submit for approval.
+BCG is not authorized to create your account in the Coupa Supplier Portal (CSP) so it is mandatory for you to fill in the Coupa form and submit for approval.
 Please look for the Coupa Supplier Invitation email sent to you at the registered email address and follow the instructions to register yourself in Coupa Supplier Portal.

 Click on the notifications tab on the top right corner of CSP, or the profile option to locate the form sent to you.